Best Aloe Vera Gel Brands

 The antimicrobial effects of aloe vera make it great for treating acne, cold sores, and to keep cuts from getting infected.
 Many people swear by it for helping to minimize scarring and the appearance of stretch marks.

 The consistency of aloe vera gel best suited to treat acne is more watery so that you can use it as a toner.
 Conversely, thicker gel is easier to dab and rub in.

 The slightly thicker gels can be used as moisturizers and to put onto larger areas of your body.

 Aloe Vera Gel for Your Face

-Aloe works well as a moisturizer.
+Aloe works well as a moisturizer and toner, just like rose water.
 This is due to the polysaccharides and skin-loving vitamins (A, C, and E) found naturally in aloe gel.

 One of the ways that aloe vera helps to heal wounds is by promoting collagen production in the skin.
 Collagen is what holds our skin together and ensures elasticity.
 This can be helpful when it comes to aging skin.